numlinalg/RLinearAlgebra.jl/docs/src/tutorials/compressors/compressor_example.md

 A = randn(1000, 500)
 ```

-We can generate any number of compressors simply and multiply $A$ from the
+We can generate any number of compressors (see [Compressors API](@ref)).
-left or right by the compressor.
+We can then multiply $A$ from the left or right by the compressor.
 We provide three examples below:

 - The [`SparseSign`](@ref) compressor [martinsson2020randomized; Section 9.2](@cite).
 - The [`Gaussian`](@ref) compressor.